rrwick/Pairwise-SNP-counter/README.md

 ## Example usage

-Pairwise SNP Counter is run into two stages:
+Snouter is run into two stages:
 1) Creating a mask file for each assembly.
     * This step is relatively slow, as it involves aligning reads and assessing each base in the assemblies.
 However, it only needs to be run once per assembly (_O_(n) complexity).
 2) Conducting pairwise assembly alignment to get SNPs.